 Regular expressions (regex) are powerful tools for searching, matching, and manipulating strings based on specific patterns.
-In Python, the re
+In Python, the re module provides functions for working with regex.

 What is a Regular Expression?
 A regular expression is a sequence of characters that define a search pattern.
 This pattern can be used for various tasks such as validating input, searching for specific strings, or replacing parts of strings.